Asabeneh/30-Days-Of-JavaScript/07_Day_Functions/07_day_functions.md

 ### Exercises: Level 1

-1. Declare a function _fullName_ and it print out your full name.
+1. Declare a function _fullName_ and make it print out your full name.
 2. Declare a function _fullName_ and now it takes firstName, lastName as a parameter and it returns your full - name.
 3. Declare a function _addNumbers_ and it takes two two parameters and it returns sum.
 4. An area of a rectangle is calculated as follows: _area = length x width_.
 Write a function which calculates _areaOfRectangle_.